TestTinker/MyFirstPlaywright/README.md

 I hope this gives you a clear idea of how I work and how I approach automation challenges.

-If you like what you see here, I’d be thrilled to **join your team and contribute to your projects**.
-So… hire me! 😄
+If my work aligns with what you’re looking for, I’d be genuinely excited for the opportunity to contribute to your team and future projects. 😊

 Looking forward to connecting,
 **Restiyanti**